lguez/NetCDF95/docs/installation.md

   procedures `nf95_inq_grpname`, `nf95_inq_grpname_full` and
   `nf95_inq_grp_full_ncid` are not reliable.

+- You do not have to install.
+You can just use the compiled library in the build directory.
+So you do not have to specify the option `-DCMAKE_INSTALL_PREFIX=` and you can just type make instead of `make install`.

+- You can compile with debugging options by adding the option `-DCMAKE_BUILD_TYPE=Debug` to the command cmake.

 ## Troubleshooting

 - If your installation of NetCDF or NetCDF-Fortran is in a non-standard